QuentinRa/blog.quentinra.dev/tools/docker/index.md

 # copy file to container file system
 COPY path/to/source path/to/dest

-# allow use of port 80=HTTP outside
+# allow the use of port 80=HTTP outside
 EXPOSE 80

-# a command that's called when container is run
+# a command that's called when the container is run
 CMD ["command", "arg"]
 ```